gnuxco/gnuxco/README.md

-Currently learning C/C++ and diving into multiple frameworks like SDL.
-Still didn't make any big project but looking forward to build my own apps.
+2nd year computer science college student, currently learning C/C++ and diving into frameworks like SDL and GLFW.
+Favorite topics is OS and Networking since they are my main subjects this semester.